-For example, when you want to promote content based on top level categories, such as a homepage banner for either women, men or kids, set the affinity level to ‘highest’ and create an experience for each.
-Most often, users will have a distinguished preference to only one of these categories.
+For example, when you want to promote content based on top-level categories, such as a homepage banner for either women, men, or kids, set the affinity level to ‘highest’ and create an experience for each.
+Most often, users will have a distinguished preference for only one of these categories.

 Learn more about Audience creation.